isomerpages/nlb-reference/_science-technology-physical-sciences/climate-change.md

 **Three solutions that can slow or stop climate change**

 Three solutions that can slow or stop climate change.
 (2020, June 15). *NOVA PBS Official*.
-Retrieved 2021, January 7, from https://youtu.be/YoZF16PZYoU
+Retrieved 2021, January 7, from [https://youtu.be/YoZF16PZYoU](https://youtu.be/YoZF16PZYoU){:target="blank"}

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YoZF16PZYoU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Three solutions to be developed in tandem are proposed to tackle climate change, divided into acts of "prevention" to stop the release of greenhouse gases into the atmosphere, "undoing" the amount of carbon dioxide already present with the use of negative emissions technologies and "adapting" to living on a warmer planet.